lmcai/PhyloHerb/README.md

 At this point, it is recommended to take a initial look at your alignments. **Initial** means be prepared to complete the alignment-manual check-phylogeny cycle for at least two rounds to get publication quality data.

 The purpose of the initial check is to remove obvious low-quality sequences.
 Do not conduct any site-based filtering yet!
-For example, the two sequences highlighted in red below contain too many SNPs.
+For example, the two sequences highlighted in red below contain too many SNPs (marked in black).
 They should be removed.

 <img src="/images/Geneious.png" width="600" height="400">

 Geneious is the best tool for this task.
 You can view statistics of your alignments, delete sequences, and concatenate alignments.
+The down side is that it is not free.
 Alternative automatic tools include [trimAL](http://trimal.cgenomics.org/getting_started_with_trimal_v1.2).
 But I highly recommend visualizing your data.

 ## VI.
 Phylogeny reconstruction

+1. Concatenation

+Many tools are available for concatenating alignments.
+I recommend Geneious or the `conc` function of phyloherb.
+I have applied both tools to dataset with 1000 sp x 100 genes.
+The `conc` function of phyloherb will also output a gene delineation file useful for `PartitionFinder`.

+2. Maximum likehood phylogeny

+3. Second round of alignment manual curation